ARiB-80/Eduford/README.md

 # Eduford
-Basic website using HTML, CSS, and JS.
-(RESPONSIVE)
+Basic website using HTML and CSS.(RESPONSIVE)